 Open to all students in the Faculty of Arts and Science who are registered in Celtic Studies courses.

-These scholarships are funded by St. Michael’s College and by the Anna Mary Bridget Loftus Fund and are available to students who wish to study overseas during the summer.
+These scholarships are funded by St. Michael’s College and are available to students who wish to study overseas during the summer.
 The staff of the Celtic Studies Program must approve the course of study requested by the student.
 Information on various summer school options is available at the Celtic Studies Office.

 Students who are applying to attend the Irish Summer Language School in An Cheathrú Rua, Co.
 Galway may be eligible for the Ireland Canada University Foundation scholarship.
 The successful students will be selected from the applicants for the St. Michael’s College Summer Scholarship and do not need to submit a separate application.
 Likewise students who wish to attend a Summer School in Scotland may be eligible for the St. Andrew’s Society of Toronto scholarship; the successful student will be selected from the applicants for the St. Michael’s College Summer Scholarship.